 As a result, dried berries are the least processed option to get Schisandra Berries to your home if you can’t grow them where you live yourself.

-You can brew your own tea using either dried or raw berries.
+You can brew your tea using either dried or raw berries.
 Alternatively, you can purchase tea bags for and easy way to enjoy Schisandra tea.

 There are also extracts of Schisandra Berries that come in a number of forms